Frequently asked questions about Homeschooling

 I have elementary/ middle school/ high school age students.
 What do you offer for this age child?

 One advantage to joining FHE for you would be all of the outside activities you would be informed of in our newsletter.
 We have a monthly ‘Time Out’ group that meets with families of young children, field trips, art classes, PE classes and other activities that might interest you and your daughter.
 Please see our resource list for more information on classes, co-ops, etc.

-I am a teacher and want to get plugged into the homeschool community.
+I am a teacher and want to get plugged into the home school community.
 Can you help me?

-Please send your information to email@example.com by the 15th of the month and our newsletter editor will try to include it in the next issue.
+Please send your information to email@example.com by the 20th of the month and our newsletter editor will try to include it in the next issue.
 Advertising charges may apply in some cases.